 The Weindorf Koblenz was created in 1925 on the occasion of the "Reichsausstellung Deutscher Wein".
-The exhibition took place as part of the celebrations for the 1000-year anniversary of the Rhineland.
-For the exhibition, four stylistically different buildings had been erected, which were modeled on typical winegrowers' houses from the German winegrowing regions.
+The exhibition took place as part of the celebrations for the 1,000th anniversary of the Rhineland.
+Four stylistically different buildings had been erected for the exhibition, which were modeled on typical winegrowers' houses from the German winegrowing regions.
 Here, the individual wine-growing regions and wine producers presented their wine products during the Imperial Exhibition.
 Originally built only for the duration of the exhibition, Weindorf soon became so popular that it was permanently preserved as a tourist attraction.